Fabián O'Neill: Club career

-O'Neill began his professional career at Nacional in the Uruguayan Primera División playing in the first team between 1992 and 1995.
+O'Neill began his professional career at Nacional in the Uruguayan Primera División, playing in the first team between 1992 and 1995.
 In his debut season, at the age of 18, his team won the league.

-In 1996, he moved to Italy to play with Serie A club Cagliari, one of several Uruguayans to join the club through agent Paco Casal.
-The club was relegated to Serie B in 1997, but promoted again in 1998.
+In 1996, O'Neill moved to Italy to play with Serie A club Cagliari, one of several Uruguayans to join the club through agent Paco Casal.
+The club were relegated to Serie B in 1997, but promoted again in 1998.
 In 1999, during a game against Salernitana, he performed three nutmegs against the future World Cup winner, Gennaro Gattuso.

-After Cagliari was relegated again in 2000, O'Neill was transferred to Juventus for a fee of 20 billion lire (€10 million).
+After Cagliari were relegated again in 2000, O'Neill was transferred to Juventus for a fee of 20 billion lire (€10 million).
+He was signed as back-up to Zinedine Zidane, but did not become a regular starter after Zidane left for Real Madrid in 2001.
+Zidane himself described O'Neill as the most talented teammate of his career.

-In January 2002 he moved to Perugia as part of a deal involving the transfer of Davide Baiocco to Juventus.
-He terminated his contract in the summer to return to Cagliari, now in Serie B, although he did not take to the field during his brief stay.
+In January 2002, O'Neill moved to Perugia as part of a deal involving the transfer of Davide Baiocco to Juventus, along with an estimated £3.5 million.
+He left a team in the UEFA Champions League for one in mid-table, and manager Serse Cosmi praised him for bringing experience to the midfield.

+O'Neill terminated his contract at the end of the season to return to Cagliari, now in Serie B, although he did not take to the field during his brief stay.
 In 2012, O'Neill admitted to twice having fixed Serie A games in order to win bets.

 In January 2003, O'Neill returned to Nacional but played only five times.
 He retired later that year at the age of 29, due to the effects of alcoholism, and returned to his cattle ranch.
 He later played and managed semiprofessional football in the Uruguayan lower leagues.